When the Army plays Cupid, unexpected adventure awaits

 |0

-This work, When the Army plays Cupid, unexpected adventure awaits [Image 2 of 2], by Staci-Jill Burnley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, When the Army plays Cupid, unexpected adventure awaits, by Staci-Jill Burnley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT